itscomputers/itscomputers.github.io/_sections/01_03_greatest_common_divisor.md

 end
 {% endhighlight %}

-This gcd algorithm is extremely slow, growing linearly in the size of the smaller of the two integers.
+This gcd algorithm is slow, growing linearly in the size of the smaller of the two integers.
 The next proposition is instrumental in developing a more efficient algorithm to compute the gcd.

 <span id="division-algorithm-and-gcd" />